kishlayamishra02/icebrag/proejct details.md

 Four: Quality over speed.
 Yeah, we're in a rush, but we're not shipping garbage.
 Test your code.
 Make sure it works.
 Make sure it doesn't break other people's code.

 Five: Have fun with this.
 You're building something real.
 People are going to use it.
 That's cool.
-Enjoy that."
+Enjoy that.

 ---